-Traditional savory brunch goes will also enjoy the Breakfast Burrito with scrambled eggs, roasted peppers, mushrooms, sweet onions & chihuahua cheese rolled in a flour tortilla.
-Topped with pico de gallo, served with homemade hot sauce & sour cream.
-If you like Mexican influenced brunch items then we’d recommend the Huevos Rancheros on a toasted corn tortilla with refried beans, Mexican pork chorizo, roasted peppers, chihuahua cheese, two fried eggs, & pico de gallo.
+Traditional savory brunch goes will also enjoy the Breakfast Burrito with scrambled eggs, Scrambled eggs, roasted peppers, corn, sweet onions, black beans and chihuahua cheese, rolled in a flour tortilla topped with pico de gallo.
+Served with homemade hot sauce.
+And if you tend to like a little Mexican influence in your brunch items we’d also highly recommend the Huevos Rancheros on a toasted corn tortilla with refried beans, Mexican pork chorizo, roasted peppers, chihuahua cheese, topped with two eggs over easy, and pico de gallo.

 If you’re the type to gravitate to lunch side of the brunch menu then you should try the new Fried Chicken Sandwich offered exclusively at Café Lift Narberth.
 This panini is filled with buttermilk fried chicken tenders, roasted sweet peppers, onions, arugula, sharp provolone and homemade Carter sauce on pressed ciabatta.
 New to the menu is the ever-indulgent Egg Cheesesteak Sandwich made with shaved ribeye, caramelized onions, mild provolone, Carter’s spicy aioli and an over easy egg – all stacked onto a delicious Lost Bread Co. pretzel bun.
 This sandwich definitely makes us wonder why more cheesesteaks are served on pretzel buns…